-The programme is dedicated to fast and challenging learners: to students, whose unique learning styles and interests demand interdisciplinary big-picture thinking and require a psychologically savvy holding environment.
-The comprehensive BC High School curriculum is academically highly demanding and designed to guide the cognitive development of our Students along accelerated, asynchronous, and divergent learning trajectories.
+The programme is dedicated to Students, whose unique learning styles and interests demand interdisciplinary big-picture thinking and require a psychologically savvy holding environment.
+The comprehensive BC curriculum is academically highly demanding and designed to guide the cognitive development of our Students along accelerated, asynchronous, and divergent learning trajectories.

-The key features of the BC High School design are explained below:
+The key features of the curriculum design are explained below:

 The 6-year-long curriculum is composed as a full-time blend of the following three integral components:

 The curriculum consistently addresses various dimensions of cognitive development in adolescence, integrating knowledge into big-picture, systems-thinking and complexity-science frameworks, and combining the academic instruction with extensive training in socio-psychological skills, physical wellbeing, character development, hands-on craftsmanship, and artistry.

 The school adopts English as its working and instruction language while offering the French- and Dutch-speaking variants of all Humanities-oriented classes.

 The first year of the curriculum allows for an immersive language acquisition of English (if needed), combined with intense training of the socio-psychological capabilities and communication skills.
 Classes in French, Dutch, and German as a second language are provided at all proficiency levels.

 It is required that upon graduation all Buckminster students are fluent in at least three out of four languages: English, Dutch, French, and German.